Danville Fire Division

 Mission

-The Danville Fire Division will strive to protect the lives and property of our citizens by providing fire suppression, emergency medical services, and hazardous materials response.
+The Danville Fire Division strives to protect the lives and property in Danville by providing fire suppression, emergency medical services, and hazardous materials response.
 We will endeavor to prevent fires though fire safety education, code enforcement and fire investigation.
 Furthermore, we will provide these services at the highest level feasible, and do so in a professional manner.

 Services

-The Danville Fire Division proudly protects 33,027 people living in an area of 16.8 square miles.
-We operate out of 4 stations that protect a primarily residential area.
-Our department is a public department whose members are on a paid status.
-We have an ISO rating of 4.
+The Danville Fire Division protects people living in an area of 16.8 square miles.
+The Division operates out of 3 stations that protect a primarily residential area.
+Members of the Division are full-time paid firefighters.
+The Division has an ISO rating of 3.

 - Fire